Pallets are becoming increasingly popular for arts and crafts as well as other projects. Here are some spots to start your search.

 It is usually hard to secure pallets from large pallet generators like supermarkets, big-box retailers, or manufacturing plants.
-Large businesses usually have pallet programs in place to reuse pallets internally, return them or recycle them.
-Also, many will not let unannounced outsiders on site.
-With this in mind, you are better served to deal with small shops, schools, seniors residences or other operations that generate a few pallets.
+Large businesses usually have pallet programs in place to reuse pallets internally, return them, or recycle them, and many will not let unannounced outsiders on site.
+With this in mind, you are better served to deal with small shops, schools, seniors residences, or other operations.

-This is a variant of the "Think Small" theme above, but it has also worked for me at supermarkets and large building supply retailers.
-Over the years, I’ve chatted up more than my share of local retailers.
-Yes, part of the friendliness was self-serving.
+Your local supermarkets and large building supply retailers may be your sweet spot.
 If you are looking for a specific type of pallet, and you are a valued customer, good things can happen.
-Many shop operators have pallets they will happily give away if it is not too much of a hassle to segregate them for you—it never hurts to ask.
+Many shop operators have pallets that they will happily give away if it is not too much of a hassle to segregate them for you—it never hurts to ask.

-Pallet recyclers often receive very good quality but non-standard pallets that have little or no value to them, except possibly for dismantling or grinding.
+Pallet recyclers often receive excellent quality but non-standard pallets that have little or no value to them, except possibly for dismantling or grinding.
 If you visit a recycler and explain the type of pallets you need, they may have non-conforming pallets available for free or for a reasonable charge.